danielapathy/XH-Messages-Image-Scrape/README.md

 ## Tampermonkey

 This script can be used with tampermonkey to make it even quicker!
-Simply install the below script on the Tampermonkey extension and it will download all opened images on the XH CDN.
+Simply install this script on the Tampermonkey extension.
 ```js
 // ==UserScript==
 // @name         XH-CDN-DL